czipperz/vick/StyleGuide.md

 5.  `typedef`s should be used extensively to provide meaning to types.
     Use `size_t` over `unsigned int` as `size_t` is cross platform and more readable!
-6. Prefer templates over preprocessor macros, as they reduce compilation time and are more readable and less error prone.
+6. Prefer templates over preprocessor macros for generic functions, but use macros for code duplication.
 7. Put parenthesis around the ternary operator to prevent ambiguity.
     `1 + false ?
-3 : 1000 == 1000`, while `1 + (false ?
-3 : 1000) == 1001`.
+3 : 1000` is `3`, while `1 + (false ?
+3 : 1000)` is
+    `1001`.
-8. Put parenthesis around assignment to prevent ambiguity and show you aren't mistaking equality for assignment.
+8. Put parenthesis around assignment in expressions to prevent ambiguity and show you aren't mistaking equality for assignment:
-9. Follow the Stroustrup style guidelines, majorly putting a newline before the opening bracket at the definition of a function only.
+    `if ((x = fun()) != 3) {}`
+9. Follow the Java style guidelines of always having brackets touching their respective declaration.
 In addition, do not indent code inside a namespace declaration.

 Example: